What Does A Rock Hill SC Personal Injury Lawyer Do

 Dogs also carry bacteria in their mouths which can cause infection, and often, one has to get a rabies check.
 Treatment for a dog bite can be surgery to repair the wound, wound care to prevent infection, physical therapy if there is damage to the muscles or nerves, and mental therapy to help with the fear and post-traumatic stress of the attack.
 Once the injury heals, one has to potentially deal with scarring from the bite, which may or may not be corrected with plastic surgery.
 You may also need continued therapy for the mental trauma of being bit by something many consider friendly.

 Ensuring that every aspect of your claim has been thoroughly investigated and accounted for requires a law firm that has been through it before and is willing to fight for you.
-With over 100 years of experience and five offices located in Charlotte, Hickory, Greenville, North Carolina, and Columbia and Rock Hill, South Carolina, The Law Offices of Jason E. Taylor are ready for that fight.
+With over 100 years of experience and offices located in Charlotte, Hickory, and Concord, North Carolina, and Rock Hill, South Carolina, The Law Offices of Jason E. Taylor are ready for that fight.

 If a dog attacks someone or another pet, the best thing to do is call the police and have animal control handle the animal.
 They will also fill out a dog bite report which allows documentation of the attack by a law enforcement body.
 If animal control arrives, the dog will be quarantined in a different county and tested for rabies.